timpanogos/eveonline-third-party-documentation/docs/sso/implicitflow.md

 ## Server Side Applications

-Server side applications should always use the authorisation code flow.
+Server side applications should always use the authorization code flow.
 Using the authorization code flow avoids exposing your authorization token to more than is necessary as the client side will only see the access code.

-The Authorization code flow has the added benefit of being able to contain a `refresh_token` which can be used to get a new `acaess_token` even after it has expired.
+The Authorization code flow has the added benefit of being able to contain a `refresh_token` which can be used to get a new `access_token` even after it has expired.
 This is incredibly useful, eg. for applications that wish to perform resource access on a schedule.